 To progress satisfactorily in this class, students need to receive timely feedback.
-To that end, it is my intention to grade all assignments within 7 days of their due date.
-If an assignment is taking longer than expected to grade, students will be informed of when they can expect to see their grade.
+To that end, we intend to grade all assignments generally within one week of their due date, and no later than two weeks in rare occasion(s).
+In the highly unlikely event that an assignment woold take any longer to grade, students will be informed of why and when they can expect to see their grade.